-Pride will be injured, the ego is too involved, and the desire for immediate results will be alive and well – all ingredients leading towards a hurricane of emotions.
+Pride will be injured, the ego is too involved, and the desire for immediate results will be alive and well.
+These are all ingredients leading towards a hurricane of emotions.

-Like a Somali pirate this newly unplugged man will look to his wife and say, “I’m the Captain now” to which she will laugh or snicker and say, ‘yeah, ok…’ leading to further frustrations.
+Like a Somali pirate this newly unplugged man will look to his wife and say, “I’m the Captain now” to which she will laugh or snicker and say, ‘yeah, ok…’ leading to further frustrations and rage.

-He will want to weep and apologize for being so pathetic and not leading her or the kids – which is what has caused them to be so disgruntled and lost in this life, having never developed their own genuine sense of self.
+This man will want to weep and apologize for being so pathetic and not leading her or the kids, which is what has caused them to be so disgruntled and lost in this life having never developed their own genuine sense of self.

 He may get drunk and tell his wife he loves her and now that he is a man she should submit to his lead.
 He will get angry and sloppy and yell about respect and the way it should be.

 Your wife is not your emotional tampon.
 She is a woman who is always judging your status as a man.
 Her shit tests are nothing more than check ups on your leadership & frame.
-To have you come to her spilling your guts about whatthefuckever – weaksauce, and she will take note.
+To have you come to her spilling your guts about whatever?

-Here is the kicker, in these initial stages – you have no idea what you need to do or who you truly are or What’s expected of a masculine man.
-You’ve been plugged in and stuck inside a bluepill mold that was forged by some weaksauce white knights over the years for so long that you have no idea how to even ‘man’.
-Because of this the last thing you want to do is lay out a plan that you’ll be changing the very next day/week.
+Here is the kicker, in these initial stages you have no idea what you need to do or who you truly are or What’s expected of a masculine man.
+You’ve been plugged in and stuck inside a bluepill mold that was forged by white knights over the years for so long that you have no idea how to even ‘man’.
+Because of this, the last thing you want to do is lay out a plan that you’ll be changing the very next day.

-For these reasons, you need to just start taking actions, making small permanent changes and hen let your results do the speaking for you.
+For these reasons, you need to just start taking actions, making small permanent changes and then let your results do the speaking for you.
 There is a reason that Lifting is Step #1.